wp-plugins/wp-live-chat-support/readme.txt

 * Apply animations to the chat window
 * Anonymity for your visitors
 * Choose when to accept chats
+* Allow the live chat box to automatically pop up
+* Limit the live chat box to only show to registered users
+* Select whether Name and Email is required when users initiate a chat
+* Enable/Disable the chat box on mobile devices

-Get the [WP Live Chat Support Pro Add-on](http://wp-livechat.com/purchase-pro/?utm_source=readme&utm_medium=wordpress&utm_campaign=buy) for only $19.95!
+Get the [WP Live Chat Support Pro Add-on](http://wp-livechat.com/purchase-pro/?utm_source=readme&utm_medium=wordpress&utm_campaign=buy) for only $19.95 once off!

 = Coming soon =
 * (Free & Pro) Improvements - Better link and image handling within the live chat text area
 * (Pro) New feature - Triggers - Build custom live chat triggers.
 For example, if a user has been idle for more than 2 minutes, initiate a live chat and send a response.
-* (Free & Pro) New feature - XMP notifications - Get notified about new live chats in Gtalk, ICQ, Yahoo! messenger, etc.
-* (Pro+) New feature - Full XMP support (chat through Skype, Gtalk, ICQ, Yahoo! messenger, etc)
+* (Pro) Chat App - We're currently building an Android App that will allow you to accept chat requests from anywhere.

 = 30 second live chat installation =